Electromorphosis/Electromorphosis/README.md

 Human, interacting with computers since at least ca. 2000;
-from 2021 I also do it for cash.
+from 2021 I also do it for living.

 My favourite computer-related topics are:
     machine cognition,